 Position Outcomes and Sample Tasks

 The 170 Farm Stand is safe for staff and customers, is set up according to high standards and regulations, and operates according to schedule.
-The Farm Stand meets goals around sales, number of customers, revenue, and outcomes.
+The Farm Stand meets goals on sales, number of customers, revenue, and outcomes.

 - Supervise Youth Leaders, guiding them as they receive on-the-job training in customer service and merchandising and educating them about Farm Stand mission and products

-Emerging leaders are engaged in personal and social change through the avenue of food.
+Ten emerging leaders are engaged in personal and social change through the avenue of food.

 Activities are tracked and success is monitored to ensure that projected outputs and outcomes are achieved; adjust accordingly.
-Assist program in assessing needs, opportunities and threats.

 Community members and partners are engaged through outreach and communication so that they know our work and how to connect with it.